PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-16 16:44:47
+Last updated: 2024-04-16 16:46:03
-Random Quote: You need to figure out what the fuck you want. - Nicky Nichols
+Random Quote: You know what the happiest animal in the world is?
+It's a goldfish.
+It's got a 10 second memory.
+Be a goldfish! - Rebecca Welton